-All exam (e.g. AP, IB) credit and transfer course work submitted by freshmen and transfer students prior to their arrival to Berkeley is reviewed by the Central Evaluation Unit as part of the initial transfer credit review.
-This review is generally completed by the 5th week of instruction of the admission term for those students with exam credit or transfer course work from a California Community College.
-Students with transfer course work from a non-California Community College should allow for a few more weeks of review.
-All review results are posted in the Academic Progress Report.
+All credit-bearing exams (e.g. AP, IB, GCE A-Level) and transfer course-work submitted by freshmen and transfer students prior to their arrival to Berkeley is reviewed by the campus' Central Evaluation Unit as part of the initial transfer credit review.
+This Initial Transfer Credit review is generally completed by mid-October for students admitted to Berkeley in the fall semester, and mid-February for students admitted to a spring semester.

 For College of Letters and Science requirements, students who have completed course work at Berkeley may pursue transfer course work at a California Community College, or another accredited higher education institution with the following conditions:

 - Transfer courses submitted in satisfaction of the Reading and Composition, Foreign Language, or Quantitative Reasoning requirements must be completed with a letter grade and this grade must be indicated on the official transcript issued by the transfer campus.

 - For Seven-Course Breadth, to be eligible for consideration, the minimum unit requirement for a course offered from a campus on the semester system is 3.0 units, and for courses offered from campuses on the quarter system, 4.0 units.